 Croatian Cooking Grilled fish (Riba sa Žara)

 This has got to be the most eaten food at our house here in Privlaka.
 It’s easy (no, really it is), healthy, and tasty.
-It has the least amount of ingredients of any food that we cook and brings the biggest smiles from all that eat it.
+It has the least amount of ingredients of any food we cook and brings the biggest smiles from all who eat it.

 Tips From Our Kitchen To Yours

 - Select a good quality extra virgin olive oil.
 Try to buy local to where you are.
-Support your local farmers, and then you also know it’s fresh.
+Please support your local farmers, and then you also know it’s fresh.

 - Buy and use only the best sea salt.
 We’re fortunate to live next door to Nin, which is known for excellent sea salt, but you can get lots in your local supermarket.